-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 5.1 Can the parties negotiate remedies to address any competition concerns identified?
 If so, what types of remedies may be accepted?

 Yes.
-Where the State Administration for Market Regulation (SAMR) identifies competition concerns during its review, the parties involved in the transaction have the opportunity to engage in negotiations with SAMR to propose remedies.
+Where the State Administration for Market Regulation (SAMR) identifies competition concerns during its review, the parties involved in the transaction have the opportunity to engage in negotiations with it to propose remedies.
 These remedies are intended to address the identified competition issues and ensure that the transaction can proceed without harming competition in the relevant markets.
 Remedies can be broadly categorised into two types: behavioural remedies and structural remedies.

 Behavioural remedies: Behavioural remedies involve specific actions that the merging parties agree to take to address competition concerns without altering the market structure.
-Some examples of behavioural remedies include the following:
+Examples of behavioural remedies include the following:

 - Price controls: The merging parties may agree to limit price increases or maintain certain price levels for a specified period.

-- Non-discrimination commitments: The merged entity may commit to treating all customers or suppliers fairly and without discrimination.
+- Non-discrimination commitments: The merged entity may commit to treat all customers or suppliers fairly and without discrimination.

 - Access and licensing agreements: The parties may grant competitors access to essential facilities or intellectual property on reasonable terms.